I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ccsetreadaheadgranularity.md

 <p>None</p>

 ## -remarks
-<p>After <a href="https://msdn.microsoft.com/library/windows/hardware/ff539135">CcInitializeCacheMap</a> is called to cache a file, but before <b>CcSetReadAheadGranularity</b> is called for the cached file, the default read-ahead granularity for the cached file is equal to PAGE_SIZE.</p>

-<p>After <a href="https://msdn.microsoft.com/library/windows/hardware/ff539135">CcInitializeCacheMap</a> is called to cache a file, but before <b>CcSetReadAheadGranularity</b> is called for the cached file, the default read-ahead granularity for the cached file is equal to PAGE_SIZE.</p>
+<p>After <a href="..\ntifs\nf-ntifs-ccinitializecachemap.md">CcInitializeCacheMap</a> is called to cache a file, but before <b>CcSetReadAheadGranularity</b> is called for the cached file, the default read-ahead granularity for the cached file is equal to PAGE_SIZE.</p>

 ## -requirements
 <table>